SuperCh-SE-NCSU/txts/slides/talk1.md

 <center>
 <div style="font-size:50px">
-- Our team want to develop a website<br/>which can be used for customers to find the car messages easily and efficiently.
+- Our team want to develop a website<br/>which can be used for customers to find latest information about used cars easily and efficiently.
 </div>
 </center>